mwiedmann/cx16CodingInC/Chapter15-Sprites/README.md

 - Vertical and Horizontal Flip bits
 - 4 bit Palette Offset for color changes/cycling

 Here are some of the VERA registers we will be dealing with.
-We will dive into sprite collisions and Interrupts later, so for now we just to do enable `bit 6 in 0x9F29 DC_VIDEO` to enable sprites.
+We will dive into sprite collisions and Interrupts later, so for now we just enable `bit 6 in 0x9F29 DC_VIDEO` to enable sprites.

 <table>
 	<tbody>